zoroksana/rails-timeline-api/README.md

 - Request and model specs with RSpec
 - Local development with `docker compose`
 - Simple browser demo for creating users, posts, comments, and likes
-- Small Turbo JS enhancement for post likes in the browser demo
+- Small Turbo JS enhancement for post likes on the single-post browser page
 - Local Puma metrics endpoint

 ## Running locally